sayboud/UniversalCVI/README.md

 # UniversalCVI

-Algorithms for checking the accuracy of a clustering result with known classes, computing cluster validity indices, and generating plots for comparing them.
+Python version of the original [UniversalCVI](https://CRAN.R-project.org/package=UniversalCVI) package in R. Algorithms for checking the accuracy of a clustering result with known classes, computing cluster validity indices, and generating plots for comparing them.

 ## Description